vitalif/vitastor/docs/intro/architecture.en.md

   all current read/write operations to it fail with EPIPE error and are retried by clients.
 - After completing all secondary read/write requests, primary OSD sends the response to the client.
+- When [localized reads](../config/pool.en.md#local_reads) are enabled for a PG in a replicated pool, and the PG is in an active and clean state (active or active+left_on_dead), the client can send the request to one of secondary OSDs instead of the primary.
+Secondary OSD checks the [PG lock](../config/osd.en.md#enable_pg_locks) and handles the request locally without communicating to the primary.
+PG lock is required for the secondary OSD to know for sure that the PG is in clean state and not switching primary at the moment.

 ### Nuances of request handling